sgalland/zig-chip8/README.md

 This is a Chip8 implementation that I am writing in Zig as a learning project.

+## Zig Version
+Updated to use the latest nightly as of 1/4/2024 of Zig (presumably it will be called v0.12).

 ## Tested ROMS

 | Name                                      | Link                                                                                                                                                          |